 In happier news, a local middle schooler put Maplewood on the map with her star turn on The X Factor, and our little Village was featured on MSNBC.

 Here are the top stories of 2012 on Maplewood Patch.

 1. Nothing in 2012 generated more views and feedback than Hurricane Sandy, a superstorm that swept through Maplewood on Oct.
 29 and 30.
 Maplewoodians flocked to Patch to read about PSE&G's power restoration plan, as PSE&G employees from all around the country came to New Jersey's aid to help restore power as fast as possible.
-Residents also clamored for information about gas shortages and street closures, and flooding around Essex County.
+Residents also clamored for information about gas shortages and and flooding around Essex County.